Top Credit Cards for Travel Points and Rewards | 2025 Update

 AMEX Offers – a list of offers is constantly updated on the AMEX website when you’re logged into your account. $10 back when you spend $50 at Cole Haan, $50 back when you spend $200 at Omni Hotels, etc. I check these offers every month.

-You have to click and “add offer to your card” for AMEX to register the purchase and award the resulting statement credit.
+You have to click “add offer to your card” for AMEX to register the purchase and award the resulting statement credit.
 On average, I earn about $300 to $900 back in statement credits each year for purchases I would have normally made.
 In 2021 I earned $882 from AMEX offers.

-*I have found AMEX offers are more substantial than Chase offers.
+*I've found AMEX offers are more substantial than Chase offers.
 I usually earn $100 a year with Chase offers but can earn up to $900 with AMEX offers.

 International Airline Program - book discounted first-class, business, and premium economy tickets with participating airlines for international routes originating in the United States.
 While this sounds like a good perk, I have yet to find a good enough deal with this program to actually use it.